A Tribute to the Masters of the Symphony, with H+H

 Recorded on February 28 and March 1, 2020 at New England Conservatory's Jordan Hall

-In an interview with CRB's Brian McCreath, Jonathan Cohen reveals the details behind an artistic evolution that takes place through the course of the program, discusses his own path from cellist to conductor, and how that led to the founding of his ensemble Arcangelo:
+Hear an interview with CRB's Brian McCreath where Jonathan Cohen reveals the details behind an artistic evolution that takes place through the course of the program, discusses his own path from cellist to conductor, and how that led to the founding of his ensemble Arcangelo with the audio player above.

 Brian McCreath [00:00:00] I'm Brian McCreath, I'm at New England Conservatory's Jordan Hall with Jonathan Cohen, here with the Handel and Haydn Society, I think this is for the very first time, Jonathan.
 Am I right about that?